The industry standard in Ireland is €15 per person, per day. But this is, of course, at your discretion.

 Kinsale, Dingle, Waterford and Kilkenny are all notable for a wide choice in restaurants.

-Coeliacs and those with wheat intolerances can find GF options in restaurants, cafes and supermarkets.
+Coeliacs and those with wheat intolerances can find GF options in restaurants, cafes and supermarkets, as well as at hotel breakfasts.

 Your VagaGuide tour guide will load and unload your baggage from the tour vehicle.